pradumn25bce10996-create/CS_Project/statement.md

 ## Target Users
 - **Rental Agencies** looking for an automated and efficient way to manage their fleet.
-- **Customers** who want a convenient method to browse and rent vehicles.
+- **Customers** who want a convenient method to browse and rent vehicle.

 ## Expected Outcome
 The system will simplify the vehicle rental workflow, minimize human errors, and ensure faster, more reliable service delivery.
 It will serve as a foundational project for learning programming concepts while offering practical real-world utility.